 The school nursing team have responsibility for children's health checks.
 During their time at Infant School all children will have a medical examination (to which parents are invited).
 In addition there are visits from the dental health service and audiologist (Year 1).
-The school nursing team can be contacted through the school and are also available for regular drop-in session at school.
+The school nursing team can be contacted through the school.

 Medicines are not normally administered in nursery; however, in cases of chronic or long term complaints, such as asthma, an inhaler with the appropriate consent form will be kept in the medical box for emergency use.
 Please refer any other significant health issues to the Headteacher.

 If your child is able to return to school following an illness but still requires medication the school's policy in the administering of medicines follows the NAHT Council Memorandum and its recommendations.

 Usually there are two sets of circumstances when we are asked to administer medicine to children at school:

 1 In cases of chronic illness or long-term complaints, such as asthma, diabetes or epilepsy;

 2 Cases where children are recovering from a short-term illness, are well enough to return to school but are receiving a course of anti-biotics that is to be taken four times a day.